 Frequently Asked Questions

-Q: How many claims can you file until your insurance company cancels your policy?
+How many claims can you file until your insurer cancels your policy?

-A: There isn’t a specific number of car accidents and claims that insurers give you before they cancel your policy.
+There isn’t a specific number of car accidents and claims that insurance companies allow before they cancel your policy.
 Having more than two at-fault accidents in a short period (about three years) can jeopardize your status with them.
 This is because insurers will view you as high-risk and will be prone to drop you.

-Q: What happens when your insurance provider cancels your policy?
+What happens when your provider cancels your policy?

-A: Insurers must give you advance notice before cancelling your car insurance.
+Insurers must give you advance notice before cancelling your policy.
 This is usually a 30-day notice.
 Once this happens, you’ll be without coverage, leaving you to find other solutions because you shouldn’t drive without auto insurance.

 It’s also smart to lower your risk if you’re a high-risk driver.
 You can do this by: